There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 • Using FTP

-FTP is necessary to managing files stored by your website host.
-Such records include web content, images, designs, and features among others.
-The hosting service providers offer instructions on how to use the FTP.
+FTP is necessary for managing files stored by your website host.
+Such records include web content, images, designs, and features, among others.
+The hosting service providers offer instructions on how to use FTP.
 It’ll take a few hours to get it running.
 You can also hire a designer or developer for direct support with charges ranging from $30 to $80 per hour.
 Using FTP will cost you from $0 to $50.

 • Installing WordPress to the Host and Connecting the Domain Name

 The process will cost you from $0 to $50.
-Most of the hosts will have WordPress already installed.
+Most hosts will already have WordPress installed.
 Also, instructions are available on how to connect the domain name to your website.
-If you’re new to sites, you can use the beginners guide for the task.
-It, however, can take a few hours for the first-timers to make the connection.
-You can also hire professionals to do the work for you at a price ranging from $30 to $80.
+If you’re new to sites, you can use the beginner’s guide for the task.
+It can, however, take a few hours for first-timers to make the connection.
+You can also hire professionals to do the work for you, with prices ranging from $30 to $80.

 Website setup cost with WordPress can cost as low as $5.

-1. Cost in learning how to use WordPress
+1. Cost of learning how to use WordPress

 Learning how to use WordPress can take up to one month.
-You can decide to use the free tutorials online or can pay for high-quality learning services from Lynda.com.
-The charge per month here is $50.
+You can decide to use the free tutorials online or pay for high-quality learning services from Lynda.com.
+The monthly charge here is $50.

 1. The cost of designing a WordPress website